Blondie (comic strip): Modernization

 During the late 1990s and 2000–2001, Alexander worked part-time after high school at the order counter of a fast-food restaurant, the Burger Barn.
 Occasional references are still made to Cookie and her babysitting.
-Daisy, which once had a litter of puppies that lived with the family, is now the only dog seen in the Bumstead household.
+Daisy, who once had a litter of puppies that lived with the family, is now the only dog seen in the Bumstead household.
 Cookie and Alexander can be seen in modern clothing trends and sometimes use cellphones and reference current television shows and social networking sites, while talking about attending rock concerts of popular current rock, pop, and hip hop music acts.

 In this period, when in his basement woodworking shop, Dagwood was shown wearing safety eyeglasses.

 Dagwood sometimes breaks the fourth wall by delivering the punchline to the strip, while looking directly at the reader, as in the above panel.
 Daisy occasionally does the same, though her remarks are limited to "?" and "!" with either a puzzled or a pained expression.

 Strips in recent years have included references to recent developments in technology and communication, such as Facebook, Twitter, email, and text messaging.